Carolyn Tucker Halpern

 Chair, Department of Maternal and Child Health; Faculty Fellow, Carolina Population Center; Faculty Fellow, Frank Porter Graham Child Development Institute

-Carolyn T Halpern is a developmental psychologist; her research aims to improve understanding of healthy sexual development and the implications of adolescent experiences for developmental and demographic processes into adulthood.
-Much of her work focuses on the National Longitudinal Study of Adolescent to Adult Health (Add Health), and she is co-PI of a recently launched NICHD/NIMHD-funded study, “Sexual Orientation/Gender Identity, Socioeconomic Status, and Health across the Life Course,” that will collect new developmental data from sexual and gender minorities in the Add Health cohort.
+Carolyn T Halpern is a developmental psychologist; her research aims to improve understanding of healthy sexual development across the lifecourse and the implications of adolescent experiences for developmental and demographic processes into adulthood.
+Much of her work focuses on the National Longitudinal Study of Adolescent to Adult Health (Add Health), for which she served as Deputy Director from 2006-2020.
+She is co-PI of the NICHD/NIMHD-funded study, “Sexual Orientation/Gender Identity, Socioeconomic Status, and Health across the Life Course,” that is collecting new economic and developmental data from sexual and gender minorities in the Add Health cohort.

 Halpern's work often integrates observable and unobservable biological factors with psychosocial variables in longitudinal analysis.
 Her publications have examined predictors of sexual initiation patterns for diverse population segments, as well as their health consequences in adulthood (e.g., STIs, relationship quality).
 For example, Halpern and her research team examined the timing of sexual experiences among populations with physical disabilities in the United States from adolescence into early adulthood, and how initiation timing varies by biological sex, race/ethnicity, and sexual orientation.
-They find that, in contrast to unfounded assumptions of the past, populations with disabilities start having sex at similar ages to their peers without disabilities, supporting their needs for similar sex education.
+They find that, in contrast to past unfounded assumptions, populations with disabilities start having sex at similar ages to their peers without disabilities, indicating their need for timely and accurate sexuality education.
 This evidence supports and informs practice and policies focused on age- and developmentally appropriate sex education for populations with disabilities.